in , ,

 If you plan on buying an E90 BMW 3-series, do not worry about a possible BMW engine overheat message.
 Think about getting a car with less miles, or one that has had this job done already.
 Thanks for reading this article!
 Hope we sorted all the things out.

-We recommend you to read our previous article regarding the smoking engine of the Audi A4.
+We recommend you read our previous article regarding the smoking engine of the Audi A4.

 Article Rating